LeoRZLanda/TimeToLearnAbout/Introduction to SIP/Introduction to SIP.md

 * 405 Method not allowed
 	* Specific method (Message Type) is not allowed un the session
 * 408 Request timeout
-	* The server could not process the request in a sultable amount of time
+	* The server could not process the request in a suitable amount of time
 * 480 Temporarily Unavailable
 	* Destination is not available currently
 * 488 Not acceptable here